Pupmos/atom-2-0-whitepaper/whitepaper.md

 asset backing and deeper ATOM markets.
 The network effect thus encourages more participants to join the Cosmos Network and integrate with one another.
-Likewise, the public works sponsored by the Cosmos Hub will lead to a healthier ecosystem and a more demand for the Hub’s infrastructure offerings.
+Likewise, the public works sponsored by the Cosmos Hub will lead to a healthier ecosystem and more demand for the Hub’s infrastructure offerings.
 Like a port city at the center of a vast ocean trade network, the Cosmos Hub will grow to offer increasingly favorable conditions for life and trade within the Cosmos Network and the interchain at large.3